sanjeevai/Image_Classification/README.md

 * `image_classification.ipynb`: This is the file where I did my main work, i.e., building the network, and training it for classification.

 * Two helper files:
-    1. `helper.py`: It helps in performin some data loading and visualisation tasks.
+    1. `helper.py`: It helps in performing some data loading and visualisation tasks.
-    2. `problem_unittests.py`: This file helps in knowing whether I did all the task correctly.
+    2. `problem_unittests.py`: It contains some test functions that check whether I have performed the TO-DOs correctly.

 ## Libraries